issawiold/quotes/README.md

     -   Use this argument to retrieve a random quote from the JSON file included with the app.
 2.  `quoteonline` (case-insensitive):

-    -   This argument fetches a random quote from an external API.
+    -   This argument get a random quote from an API.